codingki/react-native-midtrans-example/README.md

-# Midtrans Payment gateway example
+# React Native Midtrans Payment gateway example

 SNAP Midtrans payment gateway example on client side (this is not the best way to do this, better all the midtrans API processed on a cloud functions for better performance \*I think)